cpinitiative/usaco-guide/content/2_General/3_WhyCpp.md

  - Python lacks a data structure that keeps its keys in sorted order (the equivalent of `set` in C++), which is required for some silver problems.
  - Java lacks features such as `#define`, `typedef`, and `auto` that are present in C++ (which some contestants rely on extensively, see "macros").
  - USACO problemsetters don't always test Java solutions (and rarely Python) when setting constraints.
+Furthermore it is not guaranteed that there exists a fully working solution in Python.